Last update: 22-05-2019 - older versions

 When asked what they plan to do with their old FM radios, 41% of car owners without DAB said that they want to upgrade to a DAB adapter or a new radio.
 11% reported that they are replacing their car before FM is extinguished.
 10% want to wait until they get more knowledge about how to fix it.
 As many as 26% do not know or did not answer what they would do.
 Read more.

-DAB sales penetration by population in Norway is 72% by household.
+DAB sales penetration by population in Norway in 2018 was 88% by household.
 Sales of DAB receivers including in-car products, have been increasing steadily since their introduction into the market in 2009 when 63,000 were sold, compared to the 667,000 units sold in 2014.

 2009 - 63,000